the Challenge Cards

 These are two books of original, colourful and engaging maths problems, designed to interest and challenge any young mathematician.
 In both books the aim is to help pupils develop imagination and confidence in problem-solving, together with a willingness to tackle the new and the unfamiliar.

-The materials in these two books was originally designed to challenge and extend able pupils in the yr6 – yr8 age group.
 None of the problems requires maths knowledge or skills beyond those of a yr6 pupil; in particular, no knowledge of algebra is needed.
 The problems have been well tried and tested in the classroom and by home learners.

-no problem book 1
+no problem books 1 & 2

 Maths Investigations